Pools

 ZFS pools in vpsAdminOS are configured declaratively in Nix configuration, for

-example in os/configs/local.nix
+example in os/configs/local.nix.

 Example configuration